IBM 1130: Operating procedure

-Unlike the IBM 360, where a booting device can be selected from the system console, an IBM 1130 can only be "booted" (IPL'd: Initial Program Load) from an external device: a card reader or a paper tape reader.
+Unlike the IBM 360, where a booting device is selected from the system console, and the machine can be "booted" (IPL'd: Initial Program Load) directly from a disk drive of magnetic tape drive, an IBM 1130 can only be booted from a device such as a card reader or a paper tape reader equipped with the Program Load feature.

-The bootstrap procedure reads one card from the card reader.
-The boot card contains binary code to read the contents of sector zero of the disk drive, which in turn handles the "operation complete" interrupt from the disk drive and performs additional disk reads to prepare the 1130 for the first punched-card job.
+The bootstrap procedure reads one card from the card reader or reads 4-bit nibbles from the paper tape reader until a non-delete character with channel 5 punched is read.
+The boot card or boot tape contains binary code to read the contents of sector zero of the disk drive, which in turn handles the "operation complete" interrupt from the disk drive and performs additional disk reads to prepare the 1130 for the first punched-card job.
 The whole process takes about a second to complete.